The National Register of Historic Places

 If the property or district is determined eligible for listing, although not formally listed, it will be treated as a listed property or district for purposes of federal undertakings in the Section 106 (environmental review) process.

 The nomination process varies depending on State Historic Preservation Office planning and registration priorities, and the schedule of the Missouri Advisory Council on Historic Preservation.
-Council meetings are scheduled quarterly.
-In order to fulfill all of the review and notification requirements, complete drafts of nominations for individual properties not located in a Certified Local Government (CLG) must be received by the SHPO no later than 60 days prior to a scheduled council meeting.
-Complete drafts of nominations for properties located within the jurisdiction of a CLG and for districts regardless of jurisdiction must be received no later than 120 days prior to a scheduled council meeting.
+In order to fulfill all of the review and notification requirements, complete drafts of nominations must be received by the SHPO no later than 120 days prior to a scheduled council meeting.

 Once a nomination has been approved by the Missouri Advisory Council and any required changes made, it is submitted to the National Park Service (NPS).
-Upon submission to NPS, a decision on whether to list the property is made within 45 days.
+Upon submission to NPS, a decision on whether to list the property is made within 45 days of receipt by the National Park Service.
 Overall, the process of listing a property from the time the SHPO receives the nomination to the time NPS lists the property typically takes approximately 180 days provided that a complete and fully documented nomination form has been completed for the property.

 - Missouri Advisory Council on Historic Preservation